att-comdev/promenade/docs/source/configuration/kubernetes-node.rst

-Kubernetes Node
+KubernetesNode
 ===============

-Configuration for a basic node in the cluster.
+Configuration for a basic node in the cluster, provided in ``joining-host-config.yaml`` file.

 Sample Document